 Are federal preemption arguments more viable now that the DTSA has been enacted?
 In short: probably not.
-The DTSA expressly disclaims any intent to "preempt or displace" state laws "for the misappropriation of a trade secret."
-Thus, the DTSA explicitly sanctions the coexistence of state and federal trade secret laws.
-Moreover, the DTSA makes no specific reference to preemption (or non-preemption) of state contract law.
-By contrast, the UTSA's preemption provision explicitly excludes contractual claims from its purview.
-The least one commentator has pointed to this difference as raising "a question of whether the DTSA would preempt" an overlapping breach of contract action.
-The least one commentator has pointed to this difference as raising "a question of whether the DTSA would preempt" an overlapping breach of contract action.
+The DTSA expressly disclaims any intent to "preempt or displace" state laws "for the misappropriation of a trade secret."214 Thus, the DTSA explicitly sanctions the coexistence of state and federal trade secret laws.215 Moreover, the DTSA makes no specific reference to preemption (or non-preemption) of state contract law.
+By contrast, the UTSA's preemption provision explicitly excludes contractual claims from its purview.216 At least one commentator has pointed to this difference as raising "a question of whether the DTSA would preempt" an overlapping breach of contract action.217